vuongducphuong/documentation/content/applications/finance/accounting/bank/foreign_currency.rst

    :align: center
    :alt: Example of a created bank journal.

-Upon creation of the journal, Odoo automatically links the bank account to the journal.
+Upon creation of the journal, Leansoft automatically links the bank account to the journal.
 It can be found under :menuselection:`Accounting --> Configuration --> Accounting: Chart of Accounts`.

 Vendor bill in a foreign currency
 =================================

 To pay a bill in a foreign currency, simply select the currency next to the :guilabel:`Journal` field and register the payment.
-Odoo automatically creates and posts the foreign **exchange gain or loss** as a new journal entry.
+Leansoft automatically creates and posts the foreign **exchange gain or loss** as a new journal entry.

 .. image:: foreign_currency/foreign-bill-currency.png